RonanDaly/pimp/django_projects/mytemplates/userguide.md

 *For space and portability reasons, PiMP relies on centroided single polarity data in the MzXML format.
 If you are unable to convert your data into MzXML, please look at this guide (click here).*

+*PiMP supports all latest web browser, however features are primarily developed using Google Chrome, we strongly advise users to use this web browser for optimal experience.
+Chrome can be downloaded <a href="https://www.google.com/chrome/" target="_blank" title="Chrome">here</a>.*

+---

 ## Logging in to PiMP:

 To log in to PiMP, go to: [PiMP Homepage](http:/polyomics.mvls.gla.ac.uk/accounts/login/, "PiMP")